Raging with rap: Indian artists now use their music to reflect on conflict, social constructs and dissent

 Artistes now use it to raise voices in regional languages, reflecting on conflict, social constructs and dissent.

-The trend may have entered the Indian drawing rooms only with Zoya Akhtar’s Gully Boy, the film that gave the stamp of Bollywood to ‘gully rap’, but the story of rappers Divine and Naezy, who hail from the slums of Dharavi, is one of resilience, social inequalities and the brushed-under-the-carpet truths, all of which resonate with the music produced by rappers like Ahmer Javed, Arshaq Malik and collectives such as Swadesi.
+The trend may have entered the Indian drawing rooms only with Zoya Akhtar’s Gully Boy, the film that gave the stamp of Bollywood to ‘gully rap’.
+But the story of two rappers from the slums of Mumbai -- loosely inspired by the lives of rappers Divine and Naezy -- is one of resilience, social inequalities and the brushed-under-the-carpet truths, all of which resonate with the music produced by rappers like Ahmer Javed, Arshaq Malik and collectives such as Swadesi.

 Rap has grown exponentially in the country since its formative years in the early 2000s, taking shape, over the recent past, as activism, just as it did in the United States in the 1980s to become a central medium of expression for black empowerment.